Year of entry 2024

 Learning and teaching

+Postgraduate study involves a range of teaching methods, supported by independent learning.
 You'll be taught by experts across faculties, to gain the skills and knowledge to work in a multidisciplinary environment, through a series of lectures, small group workshops and practical lab sessions.
-You'll also get involved in student led activities such as literature presentations.
+You'll also get involved in student-led activities such as literature presentations.
+You’ll be supported by a personal tutor who you can meet regularly to discuss any study or career questions you might have.

 The programme is led by Professor Bruce Turnbull.
 He provides biological and organic chemistry lectures to students at all levels.
 His research is concerned with chemical and enzymatic methods for site-specific modification of proteins and carbohydrates with applications in synthetic biology, medical diagnostics and drug delivery.